Table of Contents

 If you’ve been exploring technical indicators in your trading journey, you’ve probably encountered the term RSI divergence more than once.
-Whether you’re analyzing candlestick charts or scanning momentum, understanding RSI divergence can significantly elevate your stock trading strategy.
+Whether you’re analyzing candlestick charts or scanning momentum, understanding RSI divergence in trading can significantly elevate your strategy.
+This guide explains how to spot RSI divergence, how it works in day trading, and what it tells you about market momentum — helping you stay ahead of market reversals.

 In this blog, we’ll break down exactly what RSI divergence is, why it matters, how to spot it, and what it can signal about future price action — using real-life examples, research-backed insights, and easy-to-follow explanations.
 This is the definitive guide to RSI divergence you’ve been searching for.